oli-ver-d/webting/test.md

 ---

 ## Conclusion
 The movement towards English-like programming language lexicons reflects a desire to make programming more intuitive, accessible, and collaborative.
-Nvidia CEO Jensen Huang’s proposal to use English as a universal coding language for AI development exemplifies this trend, highlighting the potential for natural language programming to revolutionize the field.
+Nvidia CEO Jensen Huang’s proposal to use English as a universal coding language for AI development exemplifies this trend, highlighting the potential for natural language programming to revolutionise the field.

 While challenges remain—including ambiguity, performance concerns, and inclusivity—advancements in NLP and AI models are making natural language programming increasingly viable.
-As industry leaders and educational institutions collaborate to refine these technologies, we stand on the brink of a new era in programming that prioritizes usability and innovation, unlocking unprecedented opportunities in the age of AI.
+As industry leaders and educational institutions collaborate to refine these technologies, we stand on the brink of a new era in programming that prioritises usability and innovation, unlocking unprecedented opportunities in the age of AI.